Where to Go Next Day: Multi-scale Spatial-Temporal Decoupled Model for Mid-term Human Mobility Prediction: Introduction

-The characteristics of mid-term prediction are illustrated in Figure~\ref{fig:challenges}.
+The characteristics of mid-term mobility prediction are illustrated in Figure~\ref{fig:challenges}.
 Firstly, accurate prediction of an individual's daily trajectory requires knowing their location at each time interval.
 However, a prolonged stay at a specific location results in consecutive repetitions of the same location within the location sequence.
 For instance, hourly observations often show repeated instances of home occupancy during the nighttime and early morning, as illustrated in Figure~\ref{fig:challenges}(a).
 Such consecutive location repetitions in trajectory sequences confound the sequence models in accurately identifying location transitions.
 Secondly, learning the daily travel patterns over multiple days is essential for accurately predicting future behaviors.
 Yet, the long location sequences pose challenges to the perception and memory capabilities of sequence models, as indicated in Figure~\ref{fig:challenges}(b).
-Thirdly, people's daily travel activities exhibit multi-scale regular patterns such as daily recurrency and weekly periodicity.
-Daily recurrency describes the similarity of individual travel behavior day-to-day.
-Urban residents' daily travel is typically concentrated in certain primary travel patterns.
-For instance, as depicted in Figure~\ref{fig:challenges}(c), approximately 60\% of the individual's workday trips involve commuting between home and work, while around 30\% involve visiting other places after work before returning home.
-On the other hand, weekly periodicity signifies the cyclical travel patterns, for instance, similarities in travel behaviors between Mondays.
-These patterns are essential for the modeling of daily trajectories.
+Thirdly, people's daily travel activities exhibit multi-scale regular patterns, encompassing both daily recurrency and weekly periodicity.
+Daily recurrency refers to the consistency and similarity observed in individual travel behaviors across consecutive days.
+Urban residents' daily travel often concentrates on a limited set of primary patterns, such as commuting between regular locations.
+For illustrative purposes, Figure~\ref{fig:challenges}(c) highlights a conceptual example, showing that a significant proportion of workday trips involve commuting directly between home and work, while a smaller proportion includes additional stops before returning home.
+It should be noted that the percentages (e.g., 60\% and 30\%) are not based on empirical data but are presented solely as illustrative examples to emphasize the regularity that underpins mobility patterns.
+On the other hand, weekly periodicity captures cyclical patterns in travel behaviors, such as the recurrence of similar journeys on Mondays.
+These regular patterns provide essential insights for the modeling of daily trajectories.
 Lastly, cities display diverse spatial relationships among their regions, encompassing proximity, population flows, and significant administrative connections, as exemplified in Figure~\ref{fig:challenges}(d).
 Multiscale spatial granularity provides diverse insights into urban structural features, aligning with the multiscale characteristics encompassing both short and long-distance travel.
 Investigating these multiscale spatial relationships can enhance location representations and improve model performance in downstream tasks.